 · Another school change at 8 years of age.

 · The back injury at 18 when she was out with her friends and fell, leaving her with severe back pain for the next four years.

 To help understand the philosophy behind the work we do at PASC, I thought it would be useful to give the details of one of Carol’s consultations.

 If you find it raises more questions than answers then do have a look through my website or get in contact with me in Christchurch.

 This consultation, Carol’s treatment was at 17 years of age (for privacy I do not include any emotions involved), muscle checked (MC’d) to select the following essences and corrections needed to accompany each essence.
 (See glossary at end of article for explanation of terminology)

-To help understanding how emotions are enmeshed with physical pain I include a brief description about each remedy used by Carol.
+To help understanding how emotions are enmeshed with physical pain I include a brief description about Bach Flower Essence used by Carol.

 Worrying thoughts, that go around and around in our mind.
 They constantly intrude into our mind and stop us concentrating.